 Yoga and Pilates regimes have been cited in the workout routines of many professional athletes.
 I recently had the opportunity to offer exercise tips to a local professional football player.
 He's now practising Yoga and Pilates a few times a week to improve performance and to help prevent injuries during games.

-Always ensure that you're clear about your goals and follow your passion with commitment and determination - it's possible if you allow yourself to express the power of your mind as well as the power of your body.
-Message firstname.lastname@example.org for more information about Freestyle Mind and Body Retreats, workouts, workshops and events.
+Always ensure that you're clear about your goals and follow your passion with commitment and determination - it's possible if you allow yourself to express the power of your mind as well as the power of your body to reach your full potential Message firstname.lastname@example.org for more information about group or individual classes.

 Freestyle Mind and Body - Virabhadrasana II (Warrior 2)